 How much sex makes you happy?
-Five times a week, once a week, two times a month or perhaps you are fine going abstinent for a year?
-(God forbid if your partner can go even for longer without).
+Five times a week, once a week, two times a month, or perhaps you are fine going abstinent for a year?
+(God forbid if your partner can go without for even longer.)

-Couples differ in physical intimacy, there’s no ‘one size fits all’, so the number of times you have sexual encounter is rather based on whether your sexual needs, and those of your partner, are being met.
-It is fine if you are both happy with the amount of sex you have, but what happens when one of you has a higher libido and wants to express love through sex while you would rather just have someone to cuddle with when going to bed?
-Well for sure, sparks can fly then, but not those of sexual nature, unfortunately.
+Couples differ in physical intimacy.
+There’s no ‘one size fits all’, so the number of times you have a sexual encounter is instead based on whether your sexual needs and those of your partner are being met.
+It is fine if you are both happy with the amount of sex you have, but what happens when one of you has a higher libido and wants to express love through sex while the other would rather just have someone to cuddle with when going to bed?

 It’s rather a myth that men want sex more than women.
-Women need the romance, passion, and that sex chemistry to feel that the love is alive and well.
+Women need romance, passion, and sexual chemistry to feel that love is alive and well.
 They need to be loved and cherished, and this is often achieved not just through emotional, but physical connection too.
 As a psychologist, working with emotional and mental health issues, over the years I’ve had quite a few female clients who have experienced marital problems as a result of differing sexual needs.